 PhD in Medical & Health Sciences (by Research)

-The Faculty has high teaching standards and attracts first-class teaching staff from Malaysia and abroad.
-It prides itself of the facilities and support it gives to students and on the calibre and dedication of its academic and clinical staff.
-The Faculty fosters a broad range of active research programmes in its campuses in Bukit Jalil and Seremban.
+Today, IMU Faculty attracts first-class teaching staff from Malaysia and abroad, fostering a broad range of active research programmes in its campuses in Bukit Jalil and Seremban.

-Much of its success in research and teaching results from the Faculty’s capacity to attract external research funds.
-The IMU faculty has strong national and international connections and is involved in collaborative projects with other leading medical research institutions.
-Many staff have made major international contributions in their respective fields and are very experienced in supervising postgraduate students.
+Much of its success stems from the Faculty’s capacity to attract external research funds via its strong national and international connections.
+IMU staff have a strong record of major international contributions in their respective fields and are very experienced in supervising postgraduate students.
+Some of our alumni have also been successful in securing placements as research fellows in various institutions in Malaysia as well as Germany, Taiwan and so on.

 4 – 8 years (part-time)